jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

     - description:  change deltaV terms in ANCFCable and TrigSphere contact to fit signs used in docu
     - date raised: 2022-01-17

- * **open issue 0865:** multithreaded solver
-    - description:  test TaskManager::SuspendWorkers() for non-parallel parts (e.g. linear solver); possibly measure time spent for these parts, which should be larger than 2 ms to make sense; add option parallel.stopThreadsInSerialSections=False
-    - date raised: 2022-01-15

  * **open issue 0862:** Vector alignment
     - description:  add 32 or 64 byte memory + length alignment to allocation of vectors in order to be able to always use AVX and/or loop unrolling for copying or manipulating vectors; use _mm_malloc / _mm_free and separate flags to turn on/off memory and length alignment, memory alignment turned off in case that AVX is not available
     - date raised: 2022-01-13